pinkpong111/governance-rules-theory/README.md

 This is why the DFG approach to single-agent governance treats domain balance as a first-class concern, not a secondary optimization.
 The minimum Dint across domains determines the agent's true contamination resistance.

 **Connection to SCC:** Dint collapse in any domain directly degrades SCC for the entire agent.
 When a domain's Dint falls below θ_dint, the detection-purification loop in that domain loses its contrast baseline — contaminated patterns arrive with no adjacent vectors to flag them as anomalous.
 The contamination does not just persist in that domain; because vectors are connected through Lreinf, an undetected contamination in a weak domain propagates into adjacent domains whose Dint is still intact.
-A single atrophied domain is not just a local vulnerability — it is an unmonitored entry point into the entire vector network.
+A single atrophied domain is not just a local vulnerability — it is an unmonitored entry point into the entire vector structure.

 ---